IBM/cloud-pak-deployer/documentation/cognos_authorization/Cognos Authorization.md

 ![Authorization Overview](/images/cognos_authorization.png)

 ## Description
-The automated cognos authorization capability uses LDAP groups to assign users to a Cognos Analytics Role, which allows these users to login to Cognos Analytics.
+The automated cognos authorization capability uses LDAP groups to assign users to a Cognos Analytics Role, which allows these users to login to IBM Cloud Pak for Data and access the Cognos Analytics instance.
 This capability will perform the following tasks:
 - Create a User Group and assign the associated LDAP Group(s) and Cloud Pak for Data role(s)
 - For each member of the LDAP Group(s) part of the User Group, create the user as a Cloud Pak for Data User and assigned the Cloud Pak for Data role(s)
 - For each member of the LDAP Group(s) part of the User Group, assign membership to the Cognos Analytics instance and authorize for the Cognos Analytics Role